armbrustlab/armbrustlab.github.io/collections/_people/armbrust.md

 * B.A., Stanford University, Human Biology, 1980.

 ## Positions Held
+* Richard H. Fleming Endowed Professor, University of Washington, 2022-present.
 * Professor School of Oceanography, University of Washington, 2006-present.
 * Director, School of Oceanography, University of Washington, 2011-2018.
+* Lowell A. and Frankie L. Wakefield Endowed Professor, University of Washington, 2008-2018.
 * Associate Professor, School of Oceanography, University of Washington, 2002- 2006.
 * Assistant Professor, School of Oceanography, University of Washington, 1996-2002.
 * NSF Marine Biotechnology and Ocean Sciences Postdoctoral Fellow, Department of Biology, Washington University, 1990-1995.